| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 MD : Documentary directed by men

-The sample data are yields from the 1993 Ontario winter wheat (Triticum aestivum L.) performance trials, in which 18 cultivars were tested at nine locations (Yan and Kang 2003)
+Sample yields from the 1993 Ontario winter wheat (Triticum aestivum L.) performance trials, in which 18 cultivars were tested at nine locations (Yan and Kang, 2003).

 A data frame with 18 observations on the following 10 variables.